backupsim2realai/backupsim2realai.github.io/_posts/2019-02-13-UnrealROX.markdown

 # Acknowledgements

-We would like to thank Ankur Handa for proofreading and editing.
+We would like to thank Ankur Handa for proofreading and editing this post.

 # Credits